YohannesDK/BachelorThesis/README.md

       - [ ] : Study - Quill API
     - Practicals:
       - [ ] : Build MediumClone using modules, and integrate with a Vue app

   - Auth0:
     - Research:
-      - [ ] : Read relevant documentation
+      - [ ] : Understand - Quill-Parchment model
     - Practicals:
-      - [ ] : Implement role-based authentication system
+      - [ ] : Build MediumClone using modules, and integrate with a Vue app